This article appears in the June 2021 issue of the

 Maintaining a cash reserve can also help practices prepare for the inevitable increase of patient volumes by subsidizing equipment upgrades to attract new patients and supporting a larger staff to care for all those new patients.
 Increasing patient volumes increases revenue, of course, but only for those practices that are ready to handle the influx—patients will likely favor practices with short wait times for appointments and those that provide the services patients are interested in receiving.

 Practices that know their way around government funding have the upper hand.
-The newly approved COVID-19 stimulus bill earmarks $3 billion in additional grants to reimburse hospital and healthcare providers for healthcare-related expenses or lost revenue resulting directly from the pandemic, for example.
+The newly approved COVID-19 stimulus bill earmarks $3 billion in additional grants.
+This will reimburse hospital and healthcare providers for healthcare-related expenses or lost revenue resulting directly from the pandemic, for example.
 The NIH’s National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) funds digestive diseases centers and research through Center Core Grants (P30).
 Other universities and organizations offer grants, such as the American College of Gastroenterology’s (ACG) research awards, to keep research moving forward.

 The pandemic pressed the pause button on GI training as well, which could affect staffing during the recovery phase.
 Some organizations provide funding to keep the pipeline of new GI doctors flowing into rebounding practices.
 For example, ACG’s North American International GI Training Grant provides partial financial support to U.S. and Canadian GI fellows in training or GI doctors who have recently completed their training.